stephenmcd/curiodb/README.md

 ## Performance

-These are the results of `redis-benchmark -q` on an early 2014 MacBook Air running OSX 10.9 (the numbers are requests per second):
+These are the results of `redis-benchmark -q` on an early 2014 MacBook Air running OS X 10.9 (the numbers are requests per second):

 Benchmark      | Redis    | CurioDB  | %
 ---------------|----------|----------|----